Antti Rantamaa

-Antti Johannes Rantamaa (26 November 1904 Merikarvia, Finland – 17 August 1987 Switzerland) was a Finnish priest, member of the Finnish Parliament, figure of the Winter War, and author.
+Antti Johannes Rantamaa (26 November 1904 – 17 August 1987) was a Finnish priest, member of the Finnish Parliament, figure of the Winter War, and author.
 He was one of the heads of the Evangelical Lutheran Church of Finland.

-Rantamaa is famous as the chaplain in the Finnish postcard depicting Christmas devotions said to have taken place in 1939 under enemy fire, causing it to cease.
+Rantamaa was born in Merikarvia, Finland in 1904.
+He is famous as the chaplain in the Finnish postcard depicting Christmas devotions said to have taken place in 1939 under enemy fire, causing it to cease.
+He died in Switzerland in 1987.

+Rantamaa was a long-time member of parliament for the Agrarian League from Mikkeli Province, serving from 1939–1962.